FastComments/fastcomments-docs/src/content/guides/installation-squarespace/items/squarespace-blog-success.md

 Success!
-You should now see the FastComments Comment Widget.
+You should now see the FastComments Comment Widget on all of your blog posts.

 <div class="screenshot white-bg">
     <div class="title">Success!</div>